Urban Reign

-is a multiplayer beat 'em up game developed and published by Namco in 2005 exclusively for the PlayStation 2.
+is a beat 'em up game developed and published by Namco for the PlayStation 2.
+It features 60 player characters to accommodate its four-player multiplayer mode, two of which are Marshall Law and Paul Phoenix from Namco's Tekken series.

 Plot

 Urban Reign follows the exploits of "brawler-for-hire" Brad Hawk, who is hired to find a kidnapped gang member by the swordswoman Shun Ying Lee.
 Brad fights his way through the street gangs of Green Harbor, a fortified city in the U.S. As he does so to get some answers, the true machinations of the protagonists reveal themselves and things become more complicated.

 Gameplay

-Urban Reign features both single player and multiplayer action with both multiple AI opponents and human controlled characters on the same screen fighting at the same time. he environment, pick up weapons, throw objects, give instructions to AI partners, and pull off moves on multiple opponents.
+Urban Reign features both single player and multiplayer action with both multiple AI opponents and human controlled characters on the same screen fighting at the same time.
+The environment, pick up weapons, throw objects, give instructions to AI partners, and pull off moves on multiple opponents.
 There are low and high grapples, air grapples, counters and recounters each with its own animations for each character.
 Although characters have optimal combo strings, most combos start with three presses of the attack button, the third of which will juggle an opponent. grapple, special move, simply continuing the combo or running away to pick up a weapon or reposition.

 Neutralizing attacks by opponents is done with a single button press that must be timed to the moment of the attack.
 Also, if the player presses up or down on the keypad while pressing dodge at the correct time, his character will reverse an attack, if possible.
 Even when cornered by multiple enemies, it is possible to dodge all oncoming normal attacks.